 Our Sticky menu add-on has just the same purpose: to make your cart, menu, or other block always visible to your customers.
 No matter how far potential buyers scroll, all the necessary information will be kept before their eyes to prompt to buy.
 While you scroll through the product page the sticky bar is displayed prominently, yet non-intrusively.
 It becomes invisible as soon as you reach the footer in order not to conceal the content.

 #2 – Allow visitors to omit mandatory registration

 Initial registration simplifies the life of a customer, but it should be a free choice of a potential customer.
 Don’t put an extra obstacle in their journey and you will see your abandoned cart rates reducing.
 The collection of customer data before making the payment or specifying the shipping address makes it difficult to complete the purchase.
 It is better to request this information later.
 A good practice is to send a second email with the following subject: Are you satisfied with your purchase?
 Subscribe to get a 20% promotion on your second purchase!
 This is the most common and easiest strategy to get a consumer lead.

 In CS-Cart you can allow your customers to checkout as guests by default.
 After they made their first purchase, there is also a possibility to enable such settings as:

 Allow shopping for unlogged customers.
 This setting enables or disables the guests to your store to add products to the carts.
-It is recommended to leave this opportunity for unlogged customers and let them sign in later.
+Leave this opportunity for unlogged customers and let them sign in later.
 After successful checkout, you then can offer your guests to create an account.
-Offer guests to create an account after successful order.
-If you enable this setting, the buyer who placed an order as a guest will be offered to register an account afterwards.
+Offer guests to create an account after a successful order.
+If you enable this setting, the buyer who placed an order as a guest will be offered to register an account afterward.